leegs52/ESGPCA/README.md

-# JSGPCA
+# ESGPCA
-Joint regularization for sparse group principal component analysis
+Elastic regularization for sparse group principal component analysis

 ## Usage
 * Algorithms used in experiments can be implemented by running